saintaubins/JobSearch/README.md

 After planning your app:

-1. Start with building your models and linking them to the database.
-Create a couple pieces of seed data so that can see data retrieved from your database (by a mongoose model) show up on the page later.
+1. Create your React architecture
-2. Build your controllers and routing, to 'funnel' or direct the data into your handlebars views.
+2. Build your Components
-3. Build your views and add CSS styling.
+3. Decided on your CSS styling.
-4. Add new features!
+3. Add new features!

 ## Getting Unstuck